rcos/rcos-handbook/docs/grading/rubric.md

 # Grading Rubric

-TODO - this document must be refactored to include the other optional.

 Although RCOS is a team sport, grading is done on each individual member.
 Make sure you meet the requirements, including the requirements on the project itself such as the README, License and other forms of documentation.
+The rubric is written in terms of A, B, C, D, and F. Plus (+) and minus (-) modifiers may be used for performance near the boundary of two levels.

 **We have tried to make this rubric broadly applicable to the wide variety of projects we find in RCOS.
 Certainly, each category of Open Source Contributions, Status Updates, Presentations, Community Involvement, and Attendance are critical to success in RCOS and often to the Open Source processes as well.